 Basically, you measure with the shorter end, the end closer to the red pin, and compare or transfer with the larger end.
 (This is for taking a smaller picture and making it bigger)

 If you're taking a larger picture and shinking it, of course you'd go the opposite way with your measurements, but usually, us artists want to increase the size of our reference photos.

 The closer the red pin is to the points, the larger the proportion is transfered to the other ends.

 Here (above) you see I've got a measurement of my total width.
 With out disturbing the setting (there is a little tension provided by the clip to keep the pointers from moving), I check the width of my tablet.

 This falls nicely into the width of my tablet, so I mark it.
 If the center red pin is not in the proper location, and my pointers are off the page, my pin needs to come "away" from the short end.
 If the pointers are located way too far inside my drawing space, then the red pin needs to be positioned closer to the short end.

 Above, I'm checking the height.
 It comes in nicely too, so I draw a box around the perimeter of my tablet to establish my outside edges using these measurements.

 As I continue to draw using this divider, I measure different aspects and elements within the photo (above) to see if I have transferred those measurements correctly to the drawing.
 (Below)

 These are strictly comparative measurements.
 If I have a mistake, I erase and use the pointers as a guide.

 Here, you see my final outline sketch of the drawing.
 Once I am happy with all these elements within the drawing, I really have no need for the proportional divider or guide any further, and I complete my work within each section or outlined area.
-See my video on the pencil flower drawing page.

 Below is the finished work.